 v.
 Termakhivka to the north-west of Ivankiv in Kyiv Region – Kurd germ “warm”, term, “body, corpse”, ax, “ground”.

-While analyzing place names of southeastern corner of Poland (namely in the Lublin province) a small cluster of names easily decrypted using the Kurdish language was found in a small.
+While analyzing place names of southeastern corner of Poland (namely in the Lublin province) a small cluster of names easily decrypted using the Kurdish language was found in a small area.
 These are the names of Polish villages:

-Paary, a village in district of Gmina Susiec, within Tomaszów Lubelski County, Lublin Voivodeship – Kurd pa "level", ar "fire".
+Paary, a village in the Gmina Susiec, within Tomaszów Lubelski County, Lublin Voivodeship – Kurd. pa "level", ar "fire".

-Rebizanty,a village in two km from Paary – Kurd. reb "lord", zend "hand".
+Rebizanty, a village in two kilometers from Paary – Kurd. reb "god", zend "hand".

 As you can see, all the names of the villages are connected either with god or with fire or the sun.
 Obviously, they all have religious meaning.
 Village chain stretched from the southeast to the northwest at a distance of twenty kilometers between two large forests.
-The town Bilgoraj is a little away from them and its name could be coined by Kurd .belg "a leaf" and semantically close to it ray "a root".
+The town Bilgoraj is a little away from them and its name could be coined by Kurd. belg "a leaf" and semantically close to it ray "a root".
 Far around the area found other place names which could be decrypted by means of Kurdish.
 It can not be accidental.
 Obviously, pagan temples have been focused in this area, where at certain times the local population came together to perform religious rites.
-The grounds for such an assumption given numerous names of villages nearest neighborhood containing the word maydan (Maidan, Maidanek, Maidan-Gurny, Maidan-Wielki, Maidan-Sopocki, Maidan-Nepryski)
+The grounds for such an assumption given numerous names of villages nearest neighborhood containing the word maydan (Majdan, Majdanek, Majdan-Gurny, Majdan-Wielki, Majdan-Sopocki, Majdan-Nepryski etc.)

-Large clusters of Kurdish place names are located quite far from the Carpathian Mountains, and on the other side of mountains the place-names of possible Kurdish origin were not found, but it is interesting that the name of the Carpathian Mountains Beskydy can be decrypted just by means of the Kurdish language.
+Large clusters of Kurdish place names are located quite far from the Carpathian Mountains but it is interesting that the name of the Carpathian Mountains Beskydy can be decrypted just by means of the Kurdish language.
 Beskid – a system of ridges in the northern outer strip of the Carpathians.
 They are located on the border of Poland and Czechoslovakia and Ukraine, between the Morava River in the west and the headwaters of the San River in the east.
 The mountain slopes are covered with beech and fir forests, alpine meadows are spread on the treeless peaks.
 There are in Beskids convenient passes at the altitude of 500-1000 meters, which were used in the most ancient times.

 Czempisz, a village in Kalisz County, Greater Poland Voivodeship – Kurd. çem "a river", piş "beyond".